beeldengeluid/mediasuite-website/_labo-help/similarity.markdown

 Using the annotation button, annotations can be made on a segment that spans the keyframe start and end time.

 The keyframes grid is also available in the resource viewer.
-It provides the same control about the media playback as in the similarity tool.
+It provides the same control for the media playback as in the similarity tool.

 ### <a name="related-keyframes"></a>Related keyframes